The candidate who wins an election isn’t always the candidate with the most money, most endorsements, or most volunteers.

 First off, don’t think of your message as talking points – though you will get your points from your message.

-Think of your message as a story.
+Think of your campaign;s message as it’s story.

 1. The Hero